 Volunteered at: Orthopedic Hospital

-1. How was the local coordinator/staff and the support provided in-country?
+1. How were the local coordinator/staff and the support provided in-country?

-The services provided in-country were beyond expected.
-The local coordinator and staff were very considerate to our needs and first time exposure to Nepal.
+The services provided in-country was beyond expected.
+The local coordinator and staff were very considerate of our needs and first-time exposure to Nepal.
 I was most impressed by the warmth of the home that our coordinator provided us.

 2. What was the most surprising thing you experienced while in the program?

 ABV provides a richer experience through cultural immersion.
 I did not realize this program would offer such an "authentic" experience.